The Unspoken Truth: Why Countless Architecture Firms Fail

 Jeremy Zick

-Jeremy Zick is the founder and CEO of WeCollabify, a pioneering offshoring firm dedicated to transforming architectural and engineering practices.
+Jeremy Zick is the founder and CEO of WeCollabify, a global talent integration partner dedicated to transforming architectural and engineering practices.
 With over a decade of experience managing international teams and integrating global talent, Jeremy has become a leading voice in the industry.

 Jeremy’s passion for innovation and efficiency led him to establish WeCollabify, with the mission to empower firms to leverage global resources for enhanced project execution and competitive edge.
 When he’s not driving industry change, Jeremy enjoys exploring new cultures and finding creative solutions to complex business challenges.